A Bayesian approach to out-of-sample network reconstruction: RESULTS

 As a first analysis, we have considered the entire dataset, spanning the years $1999$–$2012$, at the weekly time scale: the first three years have been used for the initial calibration of the prior; from $2002$ on, we have performed the analysis over the remaining years, letting the prior be updated over a rolling window of three years.
 As all banks observed at each date are retained, here we have worked with an `unbalanced' panel of nodes - i.e. their number is allowed to vary from snapshot to snapshot.
 For what concerns the BERM, the empirical prior on $p^*$, across the initial calibration window, is well described by a beta distribution whose parameters read $\alpha\simeq58.261$ and $\beta\simeq541.543$ (see fig.~\ref{fig:appb2}).
 For what concerns the BFM, instead, the distribution of the $z^*$ values across the same calibration window is well described by the Gamma distribution $\pi(z)=z^{\kappa-1}e^{-z/\theta}/\Gamma(\kappa)\theta^\kappa$ whose parameters read $\kappa\simeq27.538$ and $\theta\simeq0.007$ - and the Kolmogorov-Smirnov test~\cite{Massey1951KSTest} confirms it to be the distribution with the smallest number of parameters (only two) not rejected as a plausible parent distribution (see fig.~\ref{fig:appc2}).
 In both cases, the prior is updated by adding each, new, weekly value to it: from this perspective, we register no substantial difference between enriching it with ML or MAP estimates (see also the Methods section).

 As fig.~\ref{fig:1} shows, both the BERM and the BFM are capable of recovering the total number of links.
 When coming to the degrees, instead, the BFM recovers their heterogeneity to a substantially better extent: more quantitatively, \emph{i)} the relative error $\text{RE}_L=|L-\langle L\rangle|/L$ amounts, on average, to $\simeq0.1$, under both the BFM and the BERM; \emph{ii)} the average relative error $\text{ARE}_k=\sum_{i=1}^N(|k_i-\langle k_i\rangle|/k_i)/N$ is smaller under the BFM than under the BERM.
+Let us explicitly notice that, under the BFM, a deviation from the identity is visible for a limited set of nodes with very small degree.
+Such a mismatch is likely imputable to the underlying fitness ansatz, proxying the degree-controlling Lagrange multipliers with the node strengths: as observed in similar circumstances, this approximation works better for intermediate and large degrees than for small ones~\cite{CimiModel2015,Mazzarisi2017LimitedInformation,cimini2021reconstructing}.

 Although both models achieve a large ACC, amounting, on average, to $\simeq0.80$, the BFM doubles the other scores, intended to quantify the ability of a model in recovering the position of connections - and not just that of the missing ones; the explanation of such a result lies in the evidence that the BERM cannot predict too dense configurations, although it is not capable of treating different pairs of nodes in a different way.
 Figure~\ref{fig:2} further refines the picture above, by plotting the TPR, the JI and the AUROC for the BFM: while the TPR amounts, on average, to $\simeq0.40$, the JI amounts, on average, to $\simeq0.20$ - but it should be noticed that the TPR of the Bayesian Fitness Model is twice the one achieved in~\cite{Parisi2018EntropyMissingLinks} by the Directed Binary Configuration Model, implemented to carry out the in-sample version of the same exercise, on the same dataset.
 We explicitly stress that these ranking-based diagnostics are meaningful only for the BFM, whose heterogeneous set of probability coefficients induces a non-trivial ordering of the candidate links; the BERM, instead, would assign the same score to each pair, therefore inducing a `random' classification.